voidspawner/void.lang/README.md

     "base64": "need to convert",
     "base64 + gzip": "need to convert",
     "binary": "impossible",
+    "binary in hex": "need to convert",
-    "binary in hex": "need to convert"
+    "binary in bin": "need to convert"
 }
 ```